NVIDIA/aistore/docs/getting_started.md

 Follow the official [Go installation instructions](https://go.dev/doc/install) for your platform (use the Linux tab for AIStore deployments).

-Setup your `GOPATH` environment variable when done.
+Set up your `GOPATH` environment variable when done.

 ### Clone and Deploy AIStore